OldG Hosting provider reviews

 WPX

-Premium managed WordPress hosting focused on speed, security, and exceptionally fast support โ designed for site owners who want hands-off performance without technical overhead.
+Premium managed WordPress hosting focused on speed, security, and exceptionally fast support — designed for site owners who want hands-off performance without technical overhead.

-Best for: Content creators, bloggers, affiliate sites, and businesses running WordPress who value speed and support over flexibility.
+Best for: Content creators, bloggers, affiliate sites, and businesses running WordPress who value speed and support over flexibility

-Managed WordPress Hosting only
+Hosting types: Managed WordPress only

 You run one or more WordPress sites and want maximum simplicity